 Applicants to COPS Office award programs are required to sign the Assurances and Certifications forms at the time of application.
 Signing these documents assures the COPS Office that you have read, understood, and accepted the award terms and conditions outlined in the Assurances and Certifications.
-Please read these documents carefully as signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines whether to award the covered award.
-Additional copies of the Assurances and Certifications forms are contained in Appendix B of this manual.
-If you have any questions about them, please contact your assigned COPS Program Manager via the COPS Response Center at 800-421-6770.
+Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines whether to award the covered award.
+Additional copies of the Assurances and Certifications forms are contained in appendix B on page 56 of this manual.
+If you have any questions about them, please contact your assigned COPS Office Program Manager via the COPS Office Response Center at 800-421-6770.

-3. Allowable Costs
+3. Allowable costs